Denver Premises Liability Attorneys

 Some of the most common issues that result in premises liability cases include:

-• Amusement park accidents– Amusement park injuries come not only from unsafe and defective rides, but also from slip-and-fall accidents.
-Visitors to amusement parks, theme parks, street fairs, and other events often suffer serious injuries or wrongful death as a result of the negligence of others.
+- Amusement Park Accidents – Amusement park injuries come not only from unsafe and defective rides, but also from slip-and-fall accidents.
+Visitors to amusement parks, theme parks, street fairs, and other events often suffer serious injuries or wrongful death due to the negligence of others.

-• Swimming pool accidents – When someone drowns in a pool, the owner of the swimming pool is typically held liable for damages.
-Swimming pool accidents are not limited to drowning and can take a variety of different forms, including broken limbs, spinal injury, and traumatic brain injury.
+- Swimming Pool Accidents – When someone drowns in a pool, the owner of the swimming pool is typically held liable for damages.
+Swimming pool accidents are not limited to drowning and can take various forms, including broken limbs, spinal injury, and traumatic brain injury.

-• Malfunctioning elevators and escalators – Businesses and building owners are responsible for ensuring the elevators and escalators on their property are adequately maintained and safe for public use.
+- Malfunctioning Elevators & Escalators – Businesses and building owners are responsible for ensuring the elevators and escalators on their property are adequately maintained and safe for public use.
 Improper maintenance and design defects are two causes of escalator and elevator failures that can lead to serious injuries and wrongful deaths.

-• Inadequate snow and ice removal – In Denver, the winters can not only be bitter in temperature but in temperament as well.
+- Inadequate Snow & Ice Removal – In Denver, the winters can be harsh.
 Falls can occur when a homeowner, business manager, or landlord fails to remove snow and ice from walkways, sidewalks, stairways, and entryways.

-• Inadequate lighting – Business managers and property owners have a duty to perform inspections on a regular basis and repair or warn guests about any unsafe conditions, including inadequate lighting.
+- Inadequate Lighting – Business managers and property owners have a duty to perform regular inspections and repair or warn guests about any unsafe conditions, including inadequate lighting.
 If you have been hurt in a fall caused by inadequate lighting on someone else’s property, you may have a claim for compensation.

-• Defective handrails – If you suffered a fall due to a rusted, rotted, or improperly installed handrails, it is no more your fault than being struck by a negligent driver.
-In an ideal world, prevention measures like proper railing maintenance would be taken, but once a rail guard has been neglected, those responsible for it must be held accountable.
+- Defective Handrails – If you suffered a fall due to rusted, rotted, or improperly installed handrails, it is not your fault.
+Property owners responsible for negligence must be held accountable.

 When our clients are happy, they say so.
 Whether we’re being described for how well we communicate, our responsiveness, or the quality of our service, we’re consistently rated 5.0 out of 5.0 by those we represent.